Selwonk

 —Senior Manager of Campus Recruiting, Investment Firm

-• “The 𝗕𝗹𝘂𝗲𝗽𝗿𝗶𝗻𝘁 is such a valuable resource.
-It’s not like reading a book you never finish; it’s something you can actually open and reference every day.
-I loved how it breaks down your strengths, what happens under pressure, and the signals to look for so you can shift in the moment.
-It’s clear, easy to digest, and honestly transformative to see it written out that way.
-If I need something specific, I know exactly where to go.”
+• “The ExecOS method was incredibly valuable.
+I loved how it broke down my strengths, what happens under pressure, and the signals to look for so I can shift in the moment.
+It was clear, easy to digest, and genuinely transformative to see it laid out that way.
+If I’m navigating something specific, I know exactly what to draw on.”

 Intern Program Manager, Consumer Goods

-• “I realized I couldn’t step into being more strategic without first addressing the operational gaps that were keeping me in the weeds.
-I hadn’t even mentally gotten there in terms of what that next step looked like, and the admin work was constantly getting in the way.
-Getting clear on what I actually needed to focus on made that next level feel concrete instead of something I was just assuming would eventually happen.”
+• “I realized I couldn’t grow into a more strategic version of my role without first addressing the operational gaps that were keeping me in the weeds.
+I hadn’t even fully defined what that next level looked like, and the admin work was constantly getting in the way.
+Getting clear on what I actually needed to focus on made that next level feel concrete instead of something I assumed would eventually happen.”

 —Early Careers & Outreach Manager, Manufacturing

-• “One of the biggest realizations was that 𝘐’𝘷𝘦 𝘢𝘭𝘳𝘦𝘢𝘥𝘺 𝘥𝘰𝘯𝘦 𝘵𝘩𝘦 𝘸𝘰𝘳𝘬 𝘵𝘰 𝘨𝘦𝘵 𝘩𝘦𝘳𝘦.
-I don’t need to keep proving myself… that’s executor energy.
-Shifting focus toward the business impact of my team’s work changed how I lead, how I delegate, how I show up in meetings.
+• “One of the biggest realizations was that I’d already done the work to get here.
+I didn’t need to keep proving myself anymore.
+That was keeping me stuck in executor mode.
+Shifting my focus toward the business impact of my team’s work changed how I lead, how I delegate, and how I show up in meetings.
 I go in calmer, I leave calmer, and I can feel the perception shifting from ‘the recruiter they’ve known for years’ to the manager I am now.”

 —Global Early Careers Manager, Financial Services

-• “My company offers internal trainings and leadership programs, but there’s nothing like the 𝗟𝗮𝗯.
-We have a leadership boot camp, but I’ve never been invited… and I’ve been here 11 years and leading for three.
-It made me realize if I want this kind of development, I can’t just wait to be tapped.”
+• “My company offers internal trainings and leadership programs, but there was nothing like the Lab.
+We have a leadership boot camp, but I’d never been invited — and I’d been here 11 years and leading for three.
+It made me realize that if I wanted this kind of development, I couldn’t just wait to be tapped.”

 —Early Careers Leader, North America, Global Insurance